laozipizhaikal/SANTHOSH-KM/src/site/notes/All Notes/Tingbergen Rule.md

 ---

-*to successfully achieve 𝑛 independent policy targets at least the same number of independent policy instruments are required.*
+*to successfully achieve 𝑛 independent policy targets at least the same number of independent policy instruments are required.* - [[All Notes/Jan Tinbergen\|Jan Tinbergen]]